 Apple Pay was introduced in the US and Apple Pay UK launch in 2015.
 The system pioneered on Apple's iPhones enables you to make contactless payments via a digital wallet in your phone.

 You register your existing debit or credit card with the app, and select which one you want to pay with.
-You place your phone next to the reader and authorise the payment your with the fingerprint recognition feature.
+You place your phone next to the reader and authorise the payment your with the fingerprint or facial recognition feature.

 Contactless payment cards work like any other plastic payment card in principle, relaying information to and from your bank when you spend with them, they just do it quicker, without you having to enter a PIN.

 Contactless cards have an embedded antenna in the plastic, which when the card is placed on a contactless payment reader, securely transmits information about the purchase information to and from the contactless reader.

-Contactless payment is intended to be used for small value quick transactions, like buying coffees, groceries and drinks without needing to enter your pin, or carry cash.
+Contactless payment is intended to be used for small to medium value quick transactions, like buying coffees, groceries and drinks, without needing to enter your pin or carry cash.

 When using contactless for the first time, when you tap your contactless payment card you will be asked to enter your PIN.
 After this you will only have to enter it again occasionally to verify your identity.

 Once you tap your card on the payment terminal and you will have completed the transaction in a matter of seconds.